 Aloo gobi masala

-1. Cook 400 grams potatoes until just done in whatever way you like.
+1. Boil 400 to 450 grams (about 1 lb) potatoes to fork tender in whatever way you like.
 In the cooker, steamer or directly in a pot.
-I cook them in a pot with just enough water to cover.
+Here I cook them in a pot with just enough water to cover.
+Bring the water to a rolling boil and reduce the heat to medium.
+Cook until fork tender, meaning fully cooked but not mushy.
 If you are a beginner, I suggest cooking in a pot.
-Potatoes should not turn mushy but fully cooked.
-You can check by pricking a fork if it is done.

 2. On a medium flame, heat 2 tablespoons oil in a pan.
 When the oil turns hot, lower the flame and add